srijanshetty/notes/Computing/Languages/paradigms.md

     item[0] = new Child();
     ```

-    - here it doesn't matter that the array is of Base, because
+    - here it doesnt matter that the array is of Base, because
-    Child will have all of Base's methods.
+    Child will have all of Bases methods.
     - The compiler will only use the name of methods of Base,
     and they will be present in the virtual function table of Child.
     - Also dynamic dispatch will be needed here because we have no clue